How to run farmerbot on a Raspberry Pi

 Let’s go

 I won’t cover the farmerbot setup in detail here.
 Check the link at the top of the post for written instructions or see my video.
-The changes necessary to run on a Pi include installing a couple extra packages and making a few changes in the docker-compose.yaml file.
 You can follow the normal instructions and come back here to complete the rest just before you run docker compose up.

 Install Docker